XinyuYang/FormationHelper/README.md

 - have different stage sizes
 - upload to cloud and share among teammates
 - upload to cloud and share with other ppl (with token)
+- click on dots and change their positions together (or circle)

 Side bar buttons
 - a button to guide to changes to the dots